huggingface/dataset-viewer/services/api/README.md

 ### /valid

 > Give the list of the valid datasets.
 Here, a dataset is considered valid if `/splits` returns a valid response, and if `/rows` returns a valid response for _at least one split_.
-Note that stalled cache entries are considered valid.
+Note that stale cache entries are considered valid.

 Example: https://datasets-server.huggingface.co/valid